 When creating an account, Vendors select commodity code(s) for goods, services and construction and the eSolutions Software will automatically notify the Vendor by email of any new bid opportunities matching their commodity code selection for all opportunities within Georgina, and any other municipalities that you may have selected.

 The unlimited subscription will provide Vendors with the following benefits and services:

 Unlimited access to register for all bid opportunities powered by eSolutionsGroup Bids and Tenders software across Canada

 - Automatic notifications of new bid opportunities, addenda, site meeting reminders and bid results

 - Unlimited use of online submissions, document downloads and addenda notices

 - Customized vendor dashboard that allows quick access to active opportunities and bid history

 - Ability to add up to 10 contacts to your account

-The Corporation of the Town of Georgina is a member of the York Purchasing Co-Operative (YPC) which was created to identify and publicly bid common goods and services of the member agencies to achieve the best value for our member agencies and to improve procurement.
-When the Town participates in cooperative procurement activities, the lead agency shall advertise and post the bid documents and be the contact agency throughout the procurement activity.
-For more information, visit http://www.ypco.ca/css/
+The Corporation of the Town of Georgina along with the other York Region Municipalities, the Region, York Regional Police and the School Boards are members of the York Purchasing Co-operative.
+The York Purchasing Co-operative agency members shall identify and publicly bid common goods and services by combining individual requirements and larger volumes to achieve best value and savings.
+When the Town participates in cooperative procurement activities, the lead agency shall advertise and post the bid call documents and be the contact agency throughout the procurement activity.
+For more information, visit ypco.ca/css/.